-The Master’s in Veterinary Oncology gives freelance veterinarians the opportunity to
+The Second-level Short Specialisation Degree in Veterinary Oncology gives freelance veterinarians the opportunity to

 - improve their knowledge of oncological cases;